raj9011/AIDS-Semester-3/README.md

 `Mode:` Online :wink::sweat_smile:

-Courses that I have studied during Sophomore of my engineering offered by Department of Artificial Intelligence and Data Science, VPKBIET Baramati.
+Courses that I have studied during Sophomore of my engineering offered by the Department of Artificial Intelligence and Data Science, VPKBIET Baramati.

 # ODD Semester